OpenPodcastAPI/api-specs/docs/subscriptions/get-single.md

 ## Parameters

+The client must send the subscription's `guid` in the path of the request.

 ## Server-side behavior

 If the subscription entry contains a `new_guid`, the server must return the newest `guid` associated with the entry.
 For example: if a subscription has received 2 new `guid`s, the server should follow these entries and only return the last one it finds.
 This ensures the client has the most up-to-date entry for the subscription.